iitmcvg/Cell-Segmentation/README.md

 * Watershed Algorithm
 * [Structured Forest](https://pdollar.github.io/files/papers/DollarPAMI15edges.pdf) Algorithm

+## Usage

+### Structured Forest

+* First execute `python framesaver.py` to save the frames for structured forest.
+* Next execute `python StructuredForests.py` to apply the edge detection.
+* Finally, execute `python videowriter.py` to write the outputs to a video file.

 ## Results

 The video `edge.avi` is the result after applying Structured Forest algorithm.
 Other outputs can be found in the `Outputs` folder.